kammitama5/kammitama5.github.io/_posts/2019-01-31-Thursday-January-31st.md

  - The people I met were incredibly kind, on the first day, I joined a group of about ten of us for Tibetan food in downtown Berkeley.
    We ended the day by playing Jenga and eating Gelato in the Gourmet Ghetto.

+ - MSRI itself feels very intimate; it's a place where you can meet the giants of the Mathematical Sciences casually and have a discussion about research you are working on.
+It's ideal because if you have cited or have been reading their work, you can simply ask questions and work on blackboards over tea or coffee.

  <img src="/images/msrismall/m3.png" width="500">